 Ideal for experienced computer scientists seeking greater responsibility, more creative input, or higher pay, a Ph.D. in computer science can qualify degree holders for a variety of advanced, well-paying jobs.
 Degree holders qualify as researchers, college professors, program and project directors, and top executives.
 Senior positions in computer systems security, network architecture, software engineering, and IT management can prove especially lucrative and often require a Ph.D.
 A doctorate in computer science typically takes four or five years to complete and mandates that applicants hold a bachelor's or master's degree.
 Degree requirements include advanced coursework and independent research in an area of specialization leading to a dissertation.

 Professional Computer Science Organizations in North Dakota

 Students, recent graduates, and experienced professionals benefit from joining professional organizations.
 These groups provide networking opportunities, such as annual conferences or monthly events.
 Members also receive access to continuing education opportunities, career guidance, and job boards.
-The computer science organizations below are open to students and professionals in North Dakota.
+Below, we provide a list of computer science organizations open to students and professionals in North Dakota.

 - North Dakota Society of Professional Engineers: This professional society represents the interests of the state's engineers, including electrical engineers.
 The society encourages licensure for engineers and advocates for legislation that promotes the professional status of engineers.
 NDSPE holds an annual meeting and grants several awards.
 Local affiliates host additional networking events across the state.

 - IEEE Computer Society: As part of IEEE's Region 4, North Dakota IEEE members may take advantage of regional activities as well events and resources offered at the national level.
 This society promotes the benefits of computing technology.
 Regional activities include awards, educational activities, professional webinars and events for engineers, and activities for students.